ProjectOrangeBox/orange/README.md

 reset element priority to default 50
 Pear View Plugins
 libraries/Pear_plugin.php
 base class for pear plugins.
-Really only provides a _convert2attributes() for all children objects

 libraries/Pear.php
 provides the HTML View Pear “plugin” functions (to be used in view only)